Assiti Shards series: Time Spike novel

 The first work in the series, the 2008 novel Time Spike (ISBN 978-1-4391-3312-5), was written by Eric Flint and Marilyn Kosmatka.
 The main thread of the novel is about state maximum-security prison located in economically depressed downstate Illinois from the first decade of the 21st century being transported to a Cretaceous Earth during the middle of an evening shift change so that the prison would (theoretically be) twice the normal number of prison staff available at the prison at any given time but before regular administrators, such as the warden and other section heads, show up.
-A secondary thread covers 19th century Cherokees being forcible escorted by U.S. Army troops from their homes in Georgia to their exile in what would later become Oklahoma along the Trail of Tears.
+A secondary thread covers 19th century Cherokees being forcibly escorted by U.S. Army troops from their homes in Georgia to their exile in what would later become Oklahoma along the Trail of Tears.
 A tertiary thread is about the scientists who were left behind on the original 21st century Earth who are analyzing the cause behind the Assiti Shards displacements and their fight against an American government who is trying to keep the event at the prison (and the previous displacement at Grantville) secret from the general public for unknown purposes.

 Time Spike: The Mysterious Mesa

 For over a decade from volume 39 in 2012 to volume 99 in 2022 of The Grantville Gazette, Garrett W. Vance had been writing an ongoing serial in the Time Spike universe that included Time Spike: The Good Samaritan and the Hanged Man, Time Spike: Evening in Cahokia, Time Spike: The Mysterious Mesa, and Time Spike: First Cavalry of the Cretaceous.
 Vance's stories were reissued as a single volume novel titled Time Spike: The Mysterious Mesa in 2018 (ISBN 978-1-948818-17-9), and was followed by a second volume titled Time Spike: The First Cavalry of the Cretaceous in 2022 (ISBN 978-1-956015-85-0), both published by Eric Flint's Ring of Fire Press.
 To date, these two books are the only other major works that is written in the Time Spike universe.

 The story concerns the adventures of cavalry scout Nate Tucker of the newly formed Republic of Texas serving as a soldier in the United States Army Cavalry who was escorting the Cherokee during the Trail of Tears incident.
 Tucker befriends a Spaniard formerly serving in Hernando de Soto's 16th century expedition across North America.
 The two men encounter pre-Columbian Native Americans from different time periods ranging from the Neolithic to the Mississippian culture period.

-It is not clear if Vance will be able to continue this series after the immediate closure of both The Grantville Gazette and the Ring of Fire Press that had occurred after Eric Flint's death in 2022.
+Vance has yet to make an announcement on his plans for advancing the series after the closure of both The Grantville Gazette and the Ring of Fire Press that had occurred after Eric Flint's death in 2022.

+Baen Books announced that they would release new versions of both Time Spike: The Mysterious Mesa (ISBN 978-1-964856-18-6) and Time Spike: The First Cavalry of the Cretaceous (ISBN 978-1-964856-60-5) in February and March 2026, respectively.